Alexandra Bracken, author of The Darkest Minds, shares her recommended reading list for surviving the apocalypse.

 Hi everyone!
-I’m thrilled to share some of my favorite post-apocalyptic stories with you!
+I’m thrilled to share some of my favourite post-apocalyptic stories with you!
 I’m often asked by readers and interviewers why I think people are attracted to these dark stories of suffering and—hopefully—survival.
 The answer has become clearer to me over the years: we read them because they give us hope.
 As intense, unsettling, and violent as these stories get, they show that not only can humans survive the worst of catastrophes, our humanity and all that entails can as well.

 I wrote The Darkest Minds to process some of the feelings and observations I had as a teenager in a post-September 11th world, particularly how poisonous fear is to our society.
-It can cloud our judgment, push us into making terrible decisions, or lead us into compromising what we believed to be unshakeable values.
+It can cloud our judgement, push us into making terrible decisions, or lead us into compromising what we believed to be unshakeable values.
 Combined with a desperation to survive, its influence only becomes more powerful.
 I love the series and its characters because despite everything they face, they come together to protect and love one another.
 That’s what ultimately saves them, not their powers.

 While some of these reads go to truly dark places, they also highlight the innate hope we have inside of us, and the work it takes to keep the flame of it burning against the shadows.

 1) World War Z by Max Brooks